martinvonz/jj/docs/tutorial.md

 Note that commit C automatically got rebased on top of the resolved B2, and that C is also resolved (since it modified only a different file).

-By the way, if we want to get rid of B1 now, we can run `jj prune 47e336632333`.
+By the way, if we want to get rid of B1 now, we can run `jj abandon 47e336632333`.
 That will hide the commit from the log output and will rebase any descendants to its parent.

 ## The operation log